What is it?

 We also set a minimum number of syllabi required to search fields within schools or countries (250).
 As a result, individual teaching choices are submerged in larger aggregates.

-Finally, the OSP does not display syllabi from countries or territories where we think the disclosure of teaching choices could put faculty at risk or otherwise impede academic freedom.
+Finally, OS does not display syllabi from countries or territories where we think the disclosure of teaching choices could put faculty at risk or otherwise impede academic freedom.
 The list of excluded countries and territories is based, in part, on the Scholars at Risk Network’s Academic Freedom Monitoring Project and related Free to Think reports, as well as Freedom House country reports.
 This list currently includes:

 Afghanistan, Algeria, Angola, Azerbaijan, Bahrain, Bangladesh, Benin, Brazil, Burundi, Cameroon, Chad, China, Colombia, Congo, Côte d’Ivoire, Cuba, Ecuador, Egypt, Ethiopia, Guatemala, Honduras, Hong Kong, Hungary, Indonesia, Iran, Iraq, Jordan, Kenya, Kuwait, Lebanon, Liberia, Libya, Macao, Madagascar, Malawi, Malaysia, Mali, Mauritania, Mexico, Morocco, Mozambique, Myanmar, Nepal, Niger, Nigeria, Oman, Pakistan, Palestine (OPT), Papua New Guinea, Paraguay, The Philippines, Russia, Saudi Arabia, Senegal, Sierra Leone, Singapore, Sri Lanka, Sudan, Swaziland, Syria, Tajikistan, Tanzania, Thailand, Togo, Tunisia, Turkey, Uganda, United Arab Emirates, Venezuela, Viet Nam, Yemen, Zambia, and Zimbabwe.